 عنوان مقاله [English]

-In his mathnawīs, Bīdil has adequately addressed human as a pivotal code.
-Human, his beginning and fate, his dimensions and existential potentials are among the most important concerns of the poet.
-For him, all signs of universe are the result of human cognition.
-In his stories – which has one single central character – Bīdil narrates the journey of human in his own quest, and the character finally realizes nothing is out of the scope of his “cognition” and “existence”, making him the sole truth of the universe.
+In his Masnavi, Bīdil has seriously addressed human beings as a pivotal character.
+Human beings, his dimensions and existential potentials are among the most important concerns of the poet.
+To Biddle, all manifestations of existence lie in human "perception".
+In his stories – where there is only one single central character – Bīdil narrates the journey of human in search of his own existence.
+In this journey, he finally realizes that there is nothing beyond the scope of his own “perception” and “existence”.
+This makes man the sole truth of the universe.
 The study tries to show what sort of relationship Bīdil establishes with his hypothetical reader, as a “typical human”, and how he achieves this by drawing on the potentials and power in his narratives.
-This is carried out by examining the various aspects of narrativity in Bīdil’s longest stories.
-Alongside the relationship between “story” and “discourse”, the relationship between narrator, the story’s single pivotal character and implied reader are also investigated to depict a graph which represents the direction of Bīdil’s narrative in various layers of story.
+This is carried out by examining the various aspects of narration in Bīdil’s longest stories.
+In fact, this study, in order to draw a pattern of Biddle's narrative at various layers of the story, along with examining the relationship between the "story" and "discourse", examines the relationship between the narrator, the single pivotal character of the story and the hypothetical reader.